The importance of having firewalls!

 Having a firewall in each company’s internet connection allows the business to setup online rules for the users.
 For example, with the firewall the company can control the access to certain websites, giving it the control of how employees use the network.
 These are the different ways of how a firewall controls the online activities:

-Count on Techsonduty for all your Network Computer Services, Firewall, Servers, Routers.
+Count on Techsonduty for all your Network Security, Firewall Installations, Servers, Router Install Long Island.
 Networks can come in many different shapes and sizes.
 At techsonduty no network is too big or small.
 We do it all from setting up wireless home routers to business networks.
 We have the knowledge and expertise to make sure your network is fast and secure.
 We can network anything from computers to phones.
 Wired/Wireless routers, network switches, security firewalls and more.

 The router is a fundamental building block of modern business networks, providing traffic with a gateway to both the Internet and other networks.
 Routers make flexible cross-network communication possible, and allow larger networks to remain operational even during redesigns or outages.
 They can also play important secondary roles on a network, with many combined with other devices such as firewalls, modems and switches to product versatile all-in-one networking solutions.